matthewdcage/cursor-mcp-installer/README.md

 - **Windows**: `%USERPROFILE%\.cursor\mcp.json`

 If the file doesn't exist, you can create it with the content from any of the installation methods above.

+## Path Handling Improvements in v0.1.3

+Version 0.1.3 introduces significant improvements to path handling for MCP server installations:

+### Enhanced Path Resolution
+- Properly normalizes both relative and absolute paths
+- Handles paths with spaces and special characters
+- Ensures consistent path formatting across different operating systems

+### Better Schema Detection
+- Now scans all arguments for schema files, not just the first one
+- Supports more schema file extensions (.yaml, .yml, .json, .openapi)
+- Properly normalizes schema file paths before passing to servers

+### Improved Server Discovery
+- Added detection of common server entry points in local directories
+- Enhanced support for Python-based MCP servers
+- Better error reporting for path-related issues

+These improvements make the MCP Installer more robust for all types of server installations, especially when dealing with custom file paths, OpenAPI schemas, and local directory installations.

 ## Usage